SERENYX LEAGUE

 - May not spectate in-game

-- May communicate outside the client
+- May communicate with players outside the game client

 13.4 Player Streaming

-Players may stream their own gameplay provided:
+Players are permitted to stream their own gameplay during league matches, provided that:

-- No stream delay exploitation
+- No stream delay exploitation occurs

-- No external coaching
+- No external strategic assistance is received

-- Stream chat not used for assistance
+- Stream chat is not used for real-time coaching

-- Stream does not interfere with integrity
+- The stream does not interfere with match integrity

 13.5 Team Streams & Broadcast Requests

-Teams may request a Team Stream observer:
+Teams may request authorization for a Team Stream observer for non-broadcasted matches.

-- Must request 3 hours before match
+- Request must be submitted at least 3 hours before match start

-- Observer must be approved
+- Observer must be approved by league staff

-- Observer may only spectate
+- Observer may only spectate, not play

-- Approval not guaranteed
+- Approval is not guaranteed

 13.6 Broadcasted Matches

-- League hosts lobby
+- Serenyx League will host the lobby

-- Observers assigned by admins
+- Observers will be assigned by administrators

-- Teams follow production instructions
+- Teams must follow broadcast instructions

 13.7 Prohibited Actions